-Chief Judge Mahon and Court Administration would participate in the program via a dedicated position at the Duval County Courthouse which is included in this budget (see attached) That position would be entitled Mental Health Jail Initiative Coordinator and would be responsible for coordinating efforts of the Sulzbacher Center, judicial partners, and other community service providers; obtaining additional funding and resources for continuing these vital services; and engaging the community in the efforts of this program.
-The Coordinator would work with the Judges in Duval County who handle misdemeanor cases so that those cases involving mentally ill defendants may be placed under supervision to complete MHOP.
-Those cases would be handled in one specialty court so that the cases receive focused attention and supervision.
+Chief Judge Mahon and Court Administration would participate in the program via a dedicated position at the Duval County Courthouse which is included in this budget (see attached) That position would be entitled Mental Health Jail Initiative Coordinator and would be responsible for coordinating efforts of the Sulzbacher Center, criminal justice leadership, and other community service providers; obtaining additional funding and resources for continuing these vital services; and engaging the community in the efforts of this program.
+The Coordinator would work with the Judges in Duval County, the Public Defender's Office, and the State Attorney's Office who handle misdemeanor cases so that those cases involving mentally ill defendants may be placed under supervision to complete MHOP.
+Those cases would be assigned to one specialty division so that the cases receive consistent oversight employing therapeutic jurisprudence principles.

-All enrollees in the program, both housed and unhoused, will receive not only comprehensive mental health and medical treatment but will also receive intensive case management, will have access to a Peer Support person and will be enrolled into all public benefit programs that they are entitled to through the benefits (SOAR) processor.
-This population needs far more than just mental health treatment in order to prevent further arrest and incarceration, and Sulzbacher is known for the breadth of other wrap-around services it provides.
+All participants in the program, both housed and unhoused, will receive not only comprehensive mental health and medical treatment but will also receive intensive case management, will have access to a

+Peer Support person and will be enrolled into all public benefit programs that they are entitled to through the benefits (SOAR) processor.
+This population needs far more than just mental health treatment to prevent further arrest and incarceration, and Sulzbacher is known for the breadth of other wrap-around services it provides.